Thinking of getting yourself a pod vape? Well, make sure you check out our post on pod vape PROS and CONS before you pull the trigger…

 #1) Make Sure The Pod Vape is Refillable

 This is super-important.
-You want a pod vape that you can refill yourself.
+You want a pod vape that you can refill yourself, like the fantastic Voopoo Vinci POD.
 Screw JUUL.
 Closed systems are cheaper to run in the short, medium, and long term.
 You also get to choose exactly what flavor and strength you want to vape.
 Never buy closed pod systems.
 They cost a TON of money to run and you have less choice when it comes to flavors.

 JUUL is worth an estimated $16 billion and the reason for this is simple: it has a massive distribution network and it uses closed pods, so it gets higher margins on ALL of its sales.
 A four-pack of JUULpods retails for $15 and that nets you about 8ml of juice.